motunrayo77/CLIQUE-BAIT/README.md

-📊 8 Week SQL Challenge: Case Study 6
+📊 Case Study 6
 CLIQUE BAIT COMPANY

 📌 About the Dataset

-This project is based on Case Study #6: Data Mart from the 8-Week SQL Challenge.
+This project is based on  Data Mart.
 The dataset belongs to CLIQUE BAIT, an online seafood store.
 This project addresses a real-world business scenario using advanced SQL techniques.

 🗂 Dataset Overview & Description